icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 ## Required configuration

-In order to customize the above user enviroment you shuld manually make some changes:
+To customize the above user environment, you ought to manually make some changes:

-- **The YARP_ROBOT_NAME** - you must insert your robot name, in the following line and remove the leading "#"
+- The **YARP_ROBOT_NAME** - you must insert your robot name, in the following line and remove the leading "#"
 ```
 #export YARP_ROBOT_NAME=
 ```